exponea/exponea-ios-sdk/Documentation/configuration.md

 * `projectToken` **(required)**
    * Your project token.
 You can find this in the Engagement web app under `Project settings` > `Access management` > `API`.

+* `applicationId`
+  * This `applicationId` defines a unique identifier for the mobile app within the Engagement project.
+Change this value only if your Engagement project contains and supports multiple mobile apps.
+  * This identifier distinguishes between different apps in the same project.
+  * Your `applicationId` value must be the same as the one defined in your Engagement project settings.
+  * If your Engagement project supports only one app, skip the `applicationId` configuration.
+The SDK will use the default value automatically.
+  * Must be in a specific format, see rules:
+    * Starts with one or more lowercase letters or digits
+    * Additional words are separated by single hyphens or dots
+    * No leading or trailing hyphens or dots
+    * No consecutive hyphens or dots
+    * Maximum length is 50 characters
+  * Default value: `default-application`

 * `authorization` **(required)**
    * Options are `.none` or `.token(token)`.
    * The token must be an Engagement **public** key.
 See [Mobile SDKs API Access Management](https://documentation.bloomreach.com/engagement/docs/mobile-sdks-api-access-management) for details.